 Exxon Mobil (XOM) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the oil and natural gas company had lost 3.09% over the past month.
-This has lagged the Oils-Energy sector's gain of 0.62% and the S&P 500's loss of 1.07% in that time.
+Prior to today's trading, shares of the oil and natural gas company had lost 7.45% over the past month.
+This has lagged the Oils-Energy sector's loss of 2.32% and the S&P 500's loss of 2.74% in that time.

-XOM will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.88, down 39.73% from the prior-year quarter.
+XOM will be looking to display strength as it nears its next earnings release, which is expected to be November 1, 2019.
+On that day, XOM is projected to report earnings of $0.82 per share, which would represent a year-over-year decline of 43.84%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $71.39 billion, down 6.81% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.11 per share and revenue of $277.65 billion, which would represent changes of -36.92% and -4.33%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.04 per share and revenue of $276.74 billion.
+These totals would mark changes of -38.34% and -4.64%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for XOM.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for XOM.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 5.66% lower within the past month.
-XOM is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 5.05% lower.
+XOM currently has a Zacks Rank of #5 (Strong Sell).

-Digging into valuation, XOM currently has a Forward P/E ratio of 21.57.
-For comparison, its industry has an average Forward P/E of 11.87, which means XOM is trading at a premium to the group.
+Investors should also note XOM's current valuation metrics, including its Forward P/E ratio of 21.95.
+This represents a premium compared to its industry's average Forward P/E of 11.91.

-Investors should also note that XOM has a PEG ratio of 1.97 right now.
+It is also worth noting that XOM currently has a PEG ratio of 2.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-XOM's industry had an average PEG ratio of 1.65 as of yesterday's close.
+XOM's industry had an average PEG ratio of 1.61 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.